-Man allegedly impersonates medical doctor, defrauds three -
+Man allegedly impersonates Medical Doctor, defrauds three -

 The prosecutor said that the defendant obtained N500,000 from Gbosinghan on the pretext that he would pay her back.

-Akeem said that the defendant also obtained N1.8 million from Gbosinghan’s friend, Adewumi, on false pretences that he was going to do a medical professional examination in the U.S.
+Akeem said that the defendant also obtained N1.8 million from Gbosinghan’s friend, Adewumi, on false pretences that he was going to do a medical professional examination in the United States of America.

 Akeem said that the defendant also obtained N217,000 from one Julius Tokode on false pretences that he would repay it.